danbev/learning-quantum-computing/README.md

 and produce a set of outputs.
 But they can operate on all the states of the qbit as the same time.

+Classic gates:
+Is a component that receives two incoming electric currents, compares them, and sends on a new outgoing electric current depending on the comparision made.

 #### Measurement gate
 This gates takes a qbit in superposition as input and outputs either 0 or 1.
 I think the wave function is used to get a probability of if the output will be